doctrine/dbal/en/reference/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``driverOptions`` option allows to pass arbitrary options
 through to the driver.
-This is equivalent to the 4th argument of
+This is equivalent to the fourth argument of
 the `PDO constructor <http://php.net/manual/en/pdo.construct.php>`_.